polymerdao/developer-hub/docs/learn/concepts/polymer/polymer-stack.md

 :::caution Semantical variation

-When moving from the original OP Mainnet (formerly just Optimism) design to the modularized OP stack architecture, the diffferent roles played by the sequencer node got a more modular design where it's feasible to swap out certain components with other ones.
+When moving from the original OP Mainnet (formerly just Optimism) design to the modularized OP stack architecture, the different roles played by the sequencer node got a more modular design where it's feasible to swap out certain components with other ones.

 As a result, there was an update with respect to the semantics when considering the different functionality of a sequencer node (block derivation & production, transaction batching and submitting to a DA layer, proposing new blocks to L1). **Be sure to understand the processes underpinning the rollup architecture, while realizing there may be variation in the terms being thrown around**.